coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 feedback.
 CodeRabbit supports most of the widely used languages.
 The default language is English.

-**Disable High Level Summary:** This allows disabling high-level summary added with the pull request description.
+**Disable High-Level Summary:** This allows disabling high-level summary added with the pull request description.

 ---